A local peer-to-peer marketplace

 Problem

-People aware of their environmental impact try to buy less and choose to to find things secondhand, to cut waste and new demand for goods.
+With e-commerce’s rise and reliance on exploitative labor, the cycle of consumption and disposal continues to accelerate.
+Many want to reduce their impact. and try to buy less and choose to to find things secondhand, to cut waste and new demand for goods.

 Solution